beckn/protocol-specifications/ERROR_CODES.md

 1. Sujith Nair : sujith@becknfoundation.org
 2. Pramod Varma : pramod@ekstep.org

-## To Comment
-All comments to be sent to comments@beckn.org with the subject line:

->“CSF034-Draft-02 | <Title of your comment>”  *(without quotation marks)*

-For example, if you have a comment titled, “What if the payment mode is not supported?”, the Subject line should be,

->CSF034-Draft-01 | What if the payment mode is not supported?

 ## Introduction
   This document outlines the error codes which must be returned by a BPP.